dariomanesku/cmftStudio/README.md

 Requirements
 --------

 - Screen resolution of at least 1980x1080.
 When using a lower resolution the application interface might not fit on the screen.
-In case you are on OSX, you might probably get by by maximizing the window as mentioned [here](https://github.com/dariomanesku/cmftStudio/issues/1).
+In case you are on OSX, try maximizing the window two times or use fullscreen mode.
 - More than 2GB or RAM.
 - A decent CPU and GPU for filtering.